 Housekeeping functionality will help keep properties of all sizes running smoothly.
 Your hotel PMS should automate administrative tasks and create more efficient systems.
 A housekeeping report falls into this category.
 Your PMS provider should know which rooms need to be tidied up or completely cleaned for an arriving guest.

 The Cloudbeds PMS allows you to assign employees to clean certain rooms.
 You can print this report and give it to your housekeepers.
 Then, once they’ve finished, you can update room statuses which will make check-ins a breeze.

 5. Revenue management

-Streamline your pricing process with revenue management capabilities, especially if you don’t hire a revenue manager.
-Today’s revenue management technology can help you optimize your pricing plans for both profit and occupancy, and take the guesswork out of hotel performance metrics such as RevPAR (revenue per available room).
+Streamline your rate management with revenue management capabilities, especially if you don’t hire a revenue manager.
+Today’s revenue management technology can help you optimize your pricing plans for both profit and occupancy and take the guesswork out of hotel performance metrics such as RevPAR (revenue per available room).

 By monitoring competitors’ pricing, gathering market data in real-time, and updating pricing automatically, a revenue management solution (RMS) help you stay competitive and confident in your pricing decisions.
 For higher efficiency and data accuracy, choose a hotel PMS that is integrated with a revenue management system (RMS).